mlclubuu/python-for-everyone/README.md

 ## 🧑‍💻 Maintainers
 This repository is maintained by **mlclubuu** and contributors who believe Python should be for everyone.

----

-✨ *Learning Python is the first step toward unlocking endless possibilities in programming.
-Dive in, experiment, and enjoy the journey!*

----

 Would you like me to make this README more **academic-course styled** (like a syllabus with weekly topics), or more **community-driven** (like a collaborative learning hub)?